Deng Deng

-Deng Angok Deng (born 5 January 1992) is a South Sudanese-Australian professional basketball player who last played for the Illawarra Hawks of the National Basketball League (NBL).
+Deng Angok Yak Deng (born 5 January 1992) is a South Sudanese-Australian professional basketball player for Dar City of the Tanzanian NBL.
 He also plays for the South Sudan national team.

 Deng played three seasons of college basketball in the United States, two with Lee College and one with Baylor.
 He has played professionally in the NBA Development League, Qatar, Lebanon, Finland, Poland and Australia.
-He debuted in the NBL in 2018 with the Sydney Kings.
-He played for the Illawarra Hawks in 2020–21 and then the Brisbane Bullets in 2021–22.
+He debuted in the National Basketball League (NBL) in 2018 with the Sydney Kings.
+He played for the Illawarra Hawks in 2020–21, then the Brisbane Bullets in 2021–22, and then returned to the Hawks in 2022–23.

 Early life

 Deng was born in Sudan.
 He moved to Egypt at age four and then Australia at age nine.
 He is of South Sudanese descent.
 He attended Box Hill Senior Secondary College in Melbourne, Victoria.

 College career

 In 2012, Deng moved to the United States to attend Lee College.
 As freshman in 2012–13, he helped Lee to the school's first ever NJCAA Region 14 championship and qualified for the National Championship tournament with a 25–11 record.
 He was selected to the Region 14 All-Tournament team.
 As a sophomore in 2013–14, he averaged 19.8 points, 11.0 rebounds and 3.5 assists per game.
 He led Lee to a 20–12 record, earning NJCAA second-team All-Region 14 and first-team All-South Zone honours.
 He scored in double figures in 27 of 28 games before suffering an injury on 26 February.

 In May 2014, Deng signed a National Letter of Intent to play for the Baylor Bears.
 As a junior in 2014–15, he played 23 games for Baylor and averaged 2.9 points and 2.0 rebounds in 8.8 minutes.

 In August 2015, Deng was ruled ineligible to play college basketball in 2015–16 due to his age.
 Despite his ineligibility, Baylor still honoured his scholarship so that he could complete his graduation requirements.